notcooler/cm-ticket-testing/README.md

 Or you can run it via github actions by running the ``runAllTests`` workflow.

 # Make your own test
+For tests to get recognized by pytest are following 2 things important:
+1. The script that contains the test/tests should start with ``test_``, e.g. `test_TicketButtons.py`
+2. The function's name that runs the test, should also start with ``test_``, e.g. `test_totalPriceAmount`

 A barebones test should have atleast one test function where only one argument takes place named isLocal.
 Here is an example test.
 ```py